Medically reviewed by Kristin Hall, FNP

 Tadalafil might still be a solution, even if part of the problem is in your other head.
 If you’re ready to look at treatment options, consult your healthcare provider to see if Tadalafil can help.

-If you’re just learning about ED, we have resources available to help you determine if either tadalafil (Cialis) or sildenafil (Viagra) are right for you.
+If you’re just learning about ED, we have resources available to help you determine if either tadalafil (Cialis) or sildenafil (generic for Viagra) are right for you.